 - Best activity for kids – Smithsonian National Museum of National History

 - Best activity for adults – George Washington Memorial Parkway

 - Best food – Fish Market at the Wharf

 - Best nightlife – Ultrabar Night Club

-- Best all-around accommodation – JW Marriott Washington DC
+- Best place to stay – JW Marriott Washington DC